Prugna21/memoQ/scripts/How-to_excel_yellow_to_memoq.md

 - Translators have to update/revise only the cells in yellow
 - Project managers need to extract only the highlighted segments
 - The extracted content needs to be imported into memoQ for translation
-- Maintains original formatting for professional presentation

 ## **Two Ways to Run the Script**

 ### **Method 1: Easy Mode (Double-Click)**
-**Perfect for beginners - no command line knowledge needed!**

 #### **Steps:**
 1. **Save the script** as `excel_yellow_to_memoq.py`